dankybett/githubgptexperiment/DRESSAGE_DEVELOPMENT_SESSION_SUMMARY.md

 # Dressage Card Game Development - Session Summary

 ## 🎯 **Project Overview**
 User has a horse stable game and wanted to add a dressage card game prototype.
-We successfully implemented and enhanced the dressage system with a full competition arena experience.
+We successfully implemented and enhanced the dressage system with a full competition arena experience, comprehensive tutorial system, and sophisticated flow mechanics with gait progression.

 ## 📁 **Current File Structure**
 ```